MCP Configuration

 Section titled “Managing MCP Servers”Viewing Server Status

-Section titled “Viewing Server Status”In the TUI, you can see the status of all MCP servers:
+Section titled “Viewing Server Status”In the terminal user interface (TUI), you can see the status of all MCP servers:

 - Press